Felipe Ángeles International Airport: Construction

 Construction started on 17 October 2019, following the lifting of multiple judicial suspensions against the project, primarily due to environmental and cultural study concerns and lack of transparency.
 The relocation and resizing of military facilities, including the runway, apron, and hangars, were undertaken to align with the specifications of the new civilian airport.

 During construction, an accident occurred involving 22 workers, resulting in minor injuries.
 This incident took place when workers opted for a crane-type vehicle as their mode of transportation.
 The construction period coincided with the COVID-19 pandemic, leading to infection among at least four employees, along with 37 suspected cases and three deaths as of 9 June 2020, despite efforts to enforce social distancing and other preventive measures.

 The terminal area's construction unearthed remains of at least 200 mammoths in the former Lake Xaltocan.
 Authorities confirmed that the findings did not warrant a halt in the airport project.
 Mexican architect Francisco González Pulido and military general Gustavo Vallejo oversaw the airport's design.
 Groupe ADP managed the master plan, and airspace navigability studies were conducted by Airbus subsidiary NAVBLUE.
 The first phase, completed as scheduled, included two runways and a new terminal.

-Felipe Ángeles International Airport (AIFA) commenced operations on 21 March 2022, with VivaAerobús launching the first commercial passenger flight arriving from Guadalajara.
+Felipe Ángeles International Airport (AIFA) commenced operations on 21 March 2022, with Viva launching the first commercial passenger flight arriving from Guadalajara.
 Subsequently, Conviasa initiated the airport's first international flight to Caracas, Venezuela.
 The airport ventured into cargo operations on 1 September 2022, with AeroUnion's cargo flight arriving from Tijuana.

 The airport's development has become a focal point in Mexico's political discourse, representing ideological clashes and embodying deeper conflicts.
 The rapid transition from canceling the previous administration's project to the swift realization of a new one underscores the airport's political significance.
 The military's role adds complexity to debates about its involvement in civilian projects and potential implications for democratic governance.
 Beyond its infrastructural aspects, the airport encapsulates broader sociopolitical tensions, symbolizing opposing visions and ideologies in Mexico.